XRPLF/xrpl-dev-portal/content/use-cases/tokenization/stablecoin-issuer.md

 ![Stablecoin](img/uc-stablecoin-stable-coin.png)

-There are five common types of stablecoin you can create on the XRPL: fiat-backed, crypto-backed, commodity-backed, financial instrument-backed, and non-collateralized.
-See [Stablecoin Types](sc-index.html).
+There are five common types of currency tokens you can create on the XRPL: fiat-backed, crypto-backed, commodity-backed, financial instrument-backed, and non-collateralized.
+See [Stablecoins](sc-index.html).

 ## Set Up Your Node Services